vmware/differential-datalog/doc/tutorial/tutorial.md

 Rules describe how to compute an output relation from its input relations.
-The available computations expressable in rules are similar to common queries in traditional relational databases, including select, join, filter, map, and groupby.
+The available computations expressable in rules are similar to common queries in traditional relational databases, including select, join, filter, map, groupby, and aggregates.

 Functions in DDlog are similar to user-defined functions in relational languages and enable imperative expression of computation via traditional constructs such as control flow and complex data types.
+As with rules, functions are designed to operate on values that come from some relation.

 ### Capitalization rules